 Negative Symptoms of Schizophrenia

-In this case, the word negative does not mean "bad," but reflects the absence of certain normal behaviors in people with schizophrenia.
+The word "negative" here doesn’t mean "bad."
+It notes the absence of normal behaviors in people with schizophrenia.
 Negative symptoms of schizophrenia include:

-- Lack of emotion or a very limited range of emotions
+- Lack of emotion or a limited range of emotions

 - Withdrawal from family, friends, and social activities